Aristotle’s Nicomachean Ethics: What It Teaches Us About the Good Life Today

 Great questions.

-I have been professionally taught (as a bomb disposal officer) and teach (as an instructor) question technique.
+I have been professionally taught (as a bomb disposal officer) and teach (as an instructor) question techniques.
 I have also studied ancient history and modern psychology.
 With all that knowledge I have found there is little to beat the ancient wisdom of the Socratic method.
 That is why I use it, not only in my work as a professional coach but also in everyday discussions.

 I recommend the Socratic method as it is a simple and practical approach to dialogue that you can use when having pretty much any discussion.
 As you read this you may find that you are using some of the techniques already.